 1. Whose responsibility is it to ensure hedge trades are reported?

-We’ve included diagrams below to explain the hedge trade requirements under EMIR.
+We’ve included diagrams below to explain the hedge trade requirements under both EU and UK EMIR.

-When you delegate the reporting of the LP side of transaction, the LP will report for both parties.
-However, you must not forget to report the client side transaction as the LP will not report this side of the transaction for you.
+When you delegate the reporting of the LP side of trade, the LP will report for both parties.
+However, you must not forget to report the client side of trade as the LP will not report this side of the trade for you.

 2. What do you need to do next?

-Get in touch with your liquidity provider and discuss their EMIR reporting processes in relation to the trades you enter into with them.
+Get in touch with your LP(s) and discuss their EMIR reporting processes in relation to the trades you enter into with them.

 Even if the LP is just an intra-group firm, you will still need to report the trade between you and the intragroup LP.

-TRAction works closely with common aggregators and LPs and has experience in processing the files in these common formats.
+TRAction works closely with common aggregators and LPs and has experience in processing files in formats provided by these entities.

-Please don’t hesitate to get in touch with TRAction to discuss your specific scenarios.
+Please don’t hesitate to get in touch with TRAction to discuss your specific circumstances.